annlew/BCsupport/doc/usage_stats.md

     du --inodes -hd 1 ./

-Shows how many files store in each subfolder (depth 1).
+Shows how many files you store in each subfolder (depth 1).